marq24/emacberry.com/_docs/2500-offroadnav.md

 (ETA).

 Calculating the ETA based on the current speed only can be quite inaccurate.
 When you are actually logging GPSLogger II can use your average speed to calculate the ETA - in most of the cases this will be way more accurate.
-But there is more - when the ETA will be calculated based on the average speed then you will see an additional up/down arrow behind the ETA.
+But there is more
+- when the ETA will be calculated based on the average speed then you will see an additional up/down arrow behind the ETA.
 This arrow depends on your current speed compared to the average speed - when you are actually faster than the current average speed, then the calculated ETA will be finally smaller and vice versa.

 ## Special function in logging mode: 'Bring me Back (route)'

 This function will take the recorded path, invert it and load it automatically as navigation path.
 Now instantly the pointer (in direction mode) guides you to the last waypoint instantly (in the specified distance).
 Once you have reached that point the application will calculate automatically the waypoint before that - that continues until you reach the origin (start point).

-So this is a macro function for the manual steps: Stop logging (& save path), open Path-Manager, select path & finally 'Load inverted NaviPath'.
+So this is a macro function for the manual steps: Stop logging (& save path), open Path-Manager, select path & finally ' Load inverted NaviPath'.